 Our heritage has never been under greater threat.

-The Advisory Committee for the Bloomsbury Conservation Areas meets once a month to discuss and formulate a response to applications in the Bloomsbury Conservation Areas, while also campaigning against inappropriate development in the area.
+The BCAAC meets once a month to discuss and formulate a response to applications in the Bloomsbury Conservation Areas, while also campaigning against inappropriate development in the area.